Civil Engineering Program

 Term Offered |

-CEE201 | ENGINEERING STATICS + This course covers vector algebra and elementary vector calculus; statics of particles
+CEE201 | ENGINEERING STATICS + This course covers vector algebra and elementary vector calculus, equilibrium of particles

-workshops are held weekly.
-Prerequisites: PH-251, PH-210 and EN-111.
+are also covered.
+Prerequisites: PH-251 and EN-111.

 |